blockcc/blockcc-api-document/source/localizable/index.en_US.html.md

 end |QueryString|No| End Time，unit: mills，default current time
 start |QueryString|No| Start Time，unit: mills，default `end - (1000 * interval)`

-- maximum of 2000 pieces of data for a single request, `(end-start)/interval <= 2000`, if the request exceeds 2000 data points, the response will be return '10010 Duration Limited'
+- maximum of 2000 pieces of data for a single request, `(end-start)/interval <= 2000`, if the request exceeds 2000 data points, the response will be return 400 `10010 Duration Limited`

 #### Response Parameter